fragN7/Chess-Web-API/README.md

   dotnet build
   dotnet run
   ```
+- This will automatically open a swagger web page which will show all the current endpoints created.

 3. Frontend Setup:
 - Open a new command prompt or terminal window and navigate to the root folder of the React frontend.